 There are five treaties that have created NWFZs in Africa, Central Asia, Latin America, Southeast Asia, and the South Pacific.
-Together, these zones cover 115 countries, spanning the entire Southern Hemisphere and parts of the Northern Hemisphere.
+Together, these zones span the entire Southern Hemisphere and parts of the Northern Hemisphere.

 Additionally, three treaties create a nuclear weapons–free global common space intended for research, exploration, and the general advancement of humankind:

 - The Seabed Treaty bans weapons of mass destruction on the ocean floor.